Ready to respond

-Stig Aune leads a team of people based in Kristiansund, who run the Ormen Lange deep-water gas production system off Norway’s north-west coast.
-Together, they keep a vital source of gas, which meets around 20% of the UK’s needs, running efficiently and safely.
+Kirsti Flatval leads a team of people based in Kristiansund who run the Ormen Lange deep-water gas production system off Norway’s north-west coast.
+Together they keep a vital source of gas, which historically has met up to 25% of the UK’s needs, running efficiently and safely.

-“Our teams work around the clock to make operations as safe and productive as possible,” says Stig.
-“Ormen Lange ran at over 98% capacity in 2015.”
+“Our teams on site work around the clock to make operations as safe and productive as possible,” says Flatval.
+“Ormen Lange ran at over 99% capacity in 2015.”